Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 Everyday after 5 pm on the boardwalk of Beira-Mar Avenue, around Meireles Beach, happens the open arts & crafts fair, which is an excellent option for purchasing some crafts, nuts and souvenirs.

 If you are in town on a Monday night, you should enjoy the best forró at Pirata bar.
 Located around Iracema Beach, the bar is known as “The Craziest Monday in the World”.

 This is a super tip for you in case you speak at least a little bit of Portuguese!
 “O Ceará Show” is a very well-designed musical that tells about the history of Ceará in a fun way.

 Like the story of Dragão do Mar, a sailor that used to take slaves to large trafficking vessels.
 Disgusted by this, he organized a rebellion with other sailors to stop this type of activity, and he even went from Ceará to Rio de Janeiro on a jangada to demand the release of the slaves.

-The show happens in a theater in Meireles Beach, next the arts & crafts fair, from Thursday to Saturday at 8 pm and on Sundays at 5pm.
+The show happens in a theater in Meireles Beach, next to the arts & crafts fair, from Thursday to Saturday at 8 pm and on Sundays at 5 pm.

-People from Ceara are popular for being funny, and in Fortaleza, there are many humor shows around the city that happens daily.
+People from Ceara are popular for being funny.
+In Fortaleza, there are many humor shows around the city that happen daily.

 Attention, you need to make a reservation in advance.

-Thursdays in Fortaleza are considered the “crab day”, so you can choose one of the restaurantes at Futuro Beach to enjoy the evening.
-The most traditional one is Chico do Caranguejo, that offers live music and humor shows besides the traditional crab.
+Thursdays in Fortaleza are considered the “crab day”, so you can choose one of the restaurants at Futuro Beach to enjoy the evening.
+The most traditional one is Chico do Caranguejo, which offers live music and humor shows besides the traditional crab.

 Where to eat in Fortaleza